-Research Center for Interpretable Al
+Research Center for Interpretable AI

-Interpretable and explainable judgment by Artificial Intelligence supported by advances in hardware, and research has shown significant progress.
+Interpretable and explainable judgment by Artificial Intelligence

+Artificial intelligence is now widely used, including in industry, from logical exploration in the 1990s to deep learning in the 2000s, supported by advances in hardware, and research has shown significant progress.
 The application has been widely advanced in a wide range of fields, including pattern recognition (voice and image), game entertainment, natural language processing, and data analysis.